microsoft/Accera/docs/Install/Building_on_MacOS.md

 sh ./build.sh
 ```

 Update or install the resulting `.whl` file from the `dist` sudirectory.
-The name depends on your Python version, your OS and your CPU architecture.
+The name depends on your Python version, your OS and your CPU architecture e.g.
 ```shell
 pip install -U ./dist/accera-0.0.1-cp37-cp37-macosx_10_15_x86_64.whl --find-links=dist
 ```